modulus-sa/abcmd/README.rst

             # if the backup directory exists ignore the error and continue
             return cmd.startswith('mkdir') and error.endswith('File exists')

-Then we instatiate with a mapping that is used to render the templates, this will return a callable object that when called will run the procedure:
+then we instatiate with a mapping that is used to render the templates, this will return a callable object that when called will run the procedure:

 .. code-block:: python